-Matador Diamond, with a seating capacity of 1,000, is the site of all home Cal State Northridge softball games in 2010.
+Matador Diamond, with a seating capacity of 1,000, is the site of all home CSUN softball games in 2010.

-It is located on the Cal State Northridge campus, parallel to Zelzah Avenue and between Plummer and Lassen Streets.
+It is located on the CSUN campus, parallel to Zelzah Avenue and between Plummer and Lassen Streets.

 In 1996, the Matadors unveiled a state-of-the-art scoreboard, complete with graphic display capabilities as well as lighted inning-by-inning runs and team names.